kooler/arm64js-sdk/README.md

 ### `Arm64JS.snapshots.list()` / `.get(id)` / `.remove(id, { force? })`

-Snapshots kept by this browser, newest first: `{ id, name, created, base, engine, vcpus, sizeBytes, meta }`. `remove` is refused while a VM runs from that snapshot, unless `force`.
+Lists stored snapshots, newest first: `{ id, name, created, base, engine, vcpus, sizeBytes, meta }`. `remove` is refused while a VM runs from that snapshot, unless `force` is specified.

 ### `Arm64JS.storage.status()`

+Returns an object describing current storage situation: `{ available, reason?, persistent?, quota?, usage?, snapshots, poolBytes }`.

+Storage can be unavailable when:

-`{ available, reason?, persistent?, quota?, usage?, snapshots, poolBytes }`.
-Storage is unavailable in a page that is not a secure context, in a browser without OPFS, and in **frame mode when the browser blocks third-party storage** (a setting, and private windows).
-Then `snapshot()` rejects with `storage-unavailable` and everything else still works.
+1. a page is not a secure context
+2. a browser without OPFS
+3. in **frame mode when the browser blocks third-party storage** (for example in private window).

-Snapshots live where the VM runs: on your origin in inline mode, on the CDN's origin (partitioned to your site) in frame mode.
-They do not cross between the two.
-Safari clears script storage after seven days without a visit.
+When storage is not avaialble the `snapshot()` rejects with `storage-unavailable`.

 ### `Arm64JS.engine()` → `'0.4'`

-The engine this page runs: the one this package was released with.
-A VM booted from a snapshot can run on another; `vm.engine` says which.
+The engine version SDK has been built with.
+A VM booted from a snapshot can run on another version (based on version that was running when snapshot has been made).
+Use `vm.engine` to check which.

 ### `Arm64JS.shutdown()`